newchuyalong/libgdx-learning/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

   * [Java Development Kit 7+ (JDK) (6 will not work!)](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
   * [Intellij IDEA 13.0.2+](http://www.jetbrains.com/idea/download/), the Community edition is sufficient
   * [Android SDK](http://developer.android.com/sdk/installing.html), you only need the SDK, not the ADT bundle, which includes Eclipse.
-Install all platforms via the SDK Manager!
+Install the latest stable platform via the SDK Manager.
 You also have to create an environment variable called ANDROID_HOME, which points at your Android SDK installation directory!

 To additionally target iOS